telerik/ajax-docs/controls/grid/how-to/Common/binaryimages-and-radasyncupload-in-grid.md

 ---
 title: BinaryImages and RadAsyncUpload in Grid
-page_title: BinaryImages and RadAsyncUpload in Grid | RadGrid for ASP.NET AJAX Documentation
+page_title: BinaryImages and RadAsyncUpload in Grid - RadGrid
-description: BinaryImages and RadAsyncUpload in Grid
+description: Check our Web Forms article about BinaryImages and RadAsyncUpload in Grid.
 slug: grid/how-to/common/binaryimages-and-radasyncupload-in-grid
 tags: binaryimages,and,radasyncupload,in,grid
 published: True